 Situations arise when a person is significantly injured or suffering an impairment that prevents them from making medical and other care decisions for themselves.
-You may grant another person the right to make medical decisions for you in an Arizona Living Will.
-You may also, however, issue your own Advanced Healthcare Directives telling medical personnel what treatment you will accept and what medical procedures you do not want performed upon you.
+Arizona estate planning laws allow you to grant another person the right to make medical decisions for you in an Arizona Living Will.
+You may also, however, issue your own Advanced Healthcare Directives telling medical personnel what treatment you will accept and what medical procedures you do not want to be performed upon you.

 A probate proceeding in Arizona is a formal court proceeding where the judge oversees that your wishes set forth in your Will and/or Family Trust are completed.
+There are specific Arizona probate laws that apply in those cases.
 The judge will oversee that the Executor you appointed in your estate planning documents is “closing up” your estate by paying your debts and distributing your assets.

 The Executor will be responsible for documenting and providing an accounting of all of your assets, as well as monies being spent by the Executor to pay your bills until all of the tasks needed to be done are completed.